-This report covers the incentive on the MVAr service.
-In this introduction a description of the incentive will be given, as well as a short overview of voltage control.
+In the introduction a description of the incentive will be given, as well as a short overview of voltage control.
 The next sections go deeper into the content of the incentive itself.
 It starts with the European benchmark of the reactive control and voltage service.
 Following this, the proposed changes to the current service are detailed.
 This is followed up by the main conclusions of the report.
 The final section is the annex.